 \subsection{Spherical 3-manifolds as Dehn surgery manifolds}

-Let $S^3_r(K)$ denotes the 3-manifold obtained by $r$-framed Dehn surgery of $S^3$ along a knot $K$, and $T_{p,q}$ denotes the $(p,q)$-torus knot.
-Recall that any Dehn surgery manifolds along torus knots are Seifert manifolds. \begin{lemma}[{\cite[Proposition 3.1]{Moser:1971-1}}, {\cite[Lemma 4.4]{Owens-Strle:2012-1}}] Let $p$ and $q$ be relative prime integers.
+Let $S^3_r(K)$ denote the 3-manifold obtained by $r$-framed Dehn surgery of $S^3$ along a knot $K$, and $T_{p,q}$ denote the $(p,q)$-torus knot.
+Recall that all Dehn surgery manifolds along torus knots are Seifert manifolds. \begin{lemma}[{\cite[Proposition 3.1]{Moser:1971-1}}, {\cite[Lemma 4.4]{Owens-Strle:2012-1}}] Let $p$ and $q$ be relatively prime integers.
 Then for any rational $r$,